 \end{itemize}

-In the rest of the paper, we first discuss related work, then provide a high-level overview of our research methods and further technical introduction of the deep learning models.
-After that, we share the offline analysis metric definitions and the model-wise performance comparison, which are followed by the real user evaluation setup and the subjective data analysis.
-Finally, we consolidate and discuss and all findings and propose an integrated human-centric design protocol for future DL-RecSys studies.
+In the rest of the paper, we first discuss related work, then provide a high-level overview of our research methods and the four deep learning models.
+After that, we share the model-wise performance comparison based on statistical findings, contextual path analysis, and qualitative data analysis of real user evaluation data.
+Finally, we consolidate and discuss all findings and propose human-centric design implications for future DL-RecSys studies.